-This year celebrates the 13th year of Brewgrass!
+This year celebrates the 15th year of Brewgrass!
 A Bluegrass and Microbrew Celebration right here in downtown Anacortes

 “Don’t forget the exclamation mark!” – Those are the words of Anacortes business owner Rick Star, co-founder (with and fellow musician/Anacortes resident Barry Brower) of BREWGRASS!

-Three establishments: H2O, the Rockfish Grill and the Brown Lantern Ale House will each feature some amazing bluegrass bands Friday and Saturday November 4th and 5th starting at 730 PM and going all the way til 1230 AM.
+The Rockfish Grill and the Brown Lantern Ale House will each feature some amazing bluegrass bands Friday and Saturday November 2nd and 3rd starting at 8:00PM and going all the way til around midnight.

-3 Clubs, 6 Bands, 51 Handles.
-Hot Dang!
+2 Clubs, 4 Bands, Hot Dang!

-“The appeal is that people can come into these three downtown businesses and enjoy an amazing offering of 51 microbrews and live bluegrass music, all within a two-block space in historic Anacortes,” said Star.
+“The appeal is that people can come into these three downtown businesses and enjoy an amazing offering of microbrews and live bluegrass music, all within a two-block space in historic Anacortes,” said Star.
 “I’ve met some people who stumbled into Brewgrass! by accident and have returned,” he said.
 “We see familiar faces every year.
 Brewgrass! not only has a following of ‘regulars,’ but it draws new people every year because of a revived national interest in this music among young people.
 It’s a great event!”

 Star, whose passion for this event has only intensified over the years, said the dream was to create an exciting fall event with a nod to the Chamber of Commerce mission of attracting people to the community to “eat, play, shop and stay.”
 “Previous fall events included a jazz festival and an event we called “Pub Nights,” said Star.
 “Barry and I threw out the idea of Brewgrass! as an invitation to collaborate among several businesses.
 It gained traction, and we continue to work together, inspired by the common cause of bringing people to town and showing them a good time.”

-Star, who is co-owner of two pubs as well as the Anacortes Brewery, is also a musician.
+Star, who is co-owner of the Rockfish Grill as well as the Anacortes Brewery, is also a musician.
 Brower, a bluegrass writer and historian, has been at the core of groups including The Fossils.
 He formed the Friends of Sally Johnson in the 1980s and was a longtime emcee of KBCS “Bluegrass Ramble.”
 Brower’s resume testifies to his love for bluegrass.
 Star said he traces his love of bluegrass back to the Seventies and an album by the David Grisman Quintet.
 “I like all flavors, from Bill Monroe, the grandfather of bluegrass, to more contemporary artists like Yonder Mountain String Band,” said Star.